jose-lico/jose-lico/README.md

 - 👨‍💻 Currently doing fullstack development with Golang, React, and GCP
 - 🎰 Previously worked at [FABAMAQ](https://www.fabamaq.com/en) for 2~ years building casino games
 - 🕘 Ocasionally work on game related things like game jams or small prototypes
-- 🏠 [joselico.com](https://joselico.com) is where I host more information about my projects & articles
+- 🏠 [joselico.com](https://joselico.com) is where I host more information about my projects & write stuff
 - 📫 Reach me at: [contact@joselico.com](mailto:contact@joselico.com) or **jose.lico** on Discord